Introduction and access to Whitehall publisher

 If you’re prompted to, enter the GOV.UK username and password.

 At ‘Sign in’ follow the ‘Forgot your passphrase?’ link.

 Enter the email address you registered with GOV.UK and click the button ‘Send me passphrase reset instructions’.
 You should receive the instructions by email.
-If you don’t see them in your inbox, check your spam filter.
+If you do not see them in your inbox, check your spam filter.

 Unused accounts are automatically suspended after 45 days of inactivity.

-If your account has been suspended, your managing editor can to get your account unsuspended.
+If your account has been suspended, your managing editor can get your account unsuspended.

 Finding your way around publisher

 - tabs to guide you to different types of content

 - a selection of useful links to writing and publisher support resources